jhap1982/giveituruguay/2017/2017-07-23 - Hippodrome de Longchamp (Lollapalooza Festival), Paris, France/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Me and My Friends
+8. Me and My Friends
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-Tell Me Baby
+11. Tell Me Baby
-Wicked Game part of JOSH
+12. Wicked Game part of JOSH
-The Getaway
+13. The Getaway
-Higher Ground
+14. Higher Ground
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes